Mark Gastineau: Personal life

 Gastineau has been married three times.
 His first wife, Lisa Gastineau and their daughter Brittny Gastineau starred in the E! reality television show, The Gastineau Girls.
 Gastineau has a son with actress Brigitte Nielsen, Killian Marcus.
 He was estranged from both children in 2010.

-Shortly after his release from prison in 2001, Gastineau claimed he had put his turbulent past behind him after he had a religious conversion to faith in Jesus Christ.
+On September 13, 2000, Gastineau was sentenced to 18 months in prison, stemming from a 1998 guilty plea for assaulting his wife.
+Shortly after his release, serving four months, he claimed he had put his turbulent past behind him after he had a religious conversion to faith in Jesus Christ.
 Gastineau has appeared on programs such as The 700 Club to speak of his experience.
 Gastineau is a member of the choir at Times Square Church, where he married third wife JoAnn in 2007.

 Legal issues

 In 1984, Gastineau was found guilty of assaulting a patron at Studio 54.
 He was sentenced to 90 hours of community service, teaching football to inmates at Rikers Island.

 In 1991, Gastineau was arrested for picking up a package of amphetamine pills at Phoenix Sky Harbor Airport.
 He was sentenced to three years probation in 1993.

-In September 2000, Gastineau was sentenced to 18 months in jail after failing to complete an anger management course after hitting his second wife Patricia.
+In September 2000, Gastineau was sentenced to 18 months in prison after failing to complete an anger management course after hitting his second wife Patricia.

 In 2023, Gastineau confronted Brett Favre at an autograph signing while ESPN was filming a 30 for 30 documentary on the New York Sack Exchange over Favre allegedly "diving" and letting Strahan break his single season sack record, a belief that is generally widely held.
 The portrayal of Gastineau in the video footage of him confronting Favre led to a $25 million lawsuit by Gastineau against ESPN, though by that point Pittsburgh Steelers linebacker T. J. Watt had tied Strahan's record and had surpassed Gastineau's previous record uncontroversially.
 Strahan himself wasn't involved in the dispute.